 We absolutely loved Valencia.
 We spent 2 months there and found it to be a family-friendly, welcoming and creative city.
 In this post I’ll tell you about some of our favourite things to see and do there as a nomadic family and a worldschooler – some of them are well-known tourist spots and others are hidden gems.

 (Note – we aren’t paid to write or review any of these places).

 The museum is found in the Turia riverbed and is easily accessible by lots of buses.
 We felt the entrance price was really quite reasonable – €8 for an adult and €6,20 for a child.
 The museum has lots of different exhibitions including sections on sustainable living, dinosaurs, the life cycle of wood, biomechanics and an electricity theatre.

 The things we really loved were that most of the exhibitions were interactive and didn’t require you to understand/speak Spanish in order to try them.
-There are lots of buttons and pulleys, wheels and switches for children (and adults) to push and pull.
+There are lots of buttons and pulleys, wheels and switches for children to push and pull.